zarf-dev/proposals/0038-image-signature-verification/README.md

 ### Non-Goals

 - Support other signature verification systems beyond Cosign (such as Notary or Docker Content Trust)
-- Automatic signature discovery or verification
+- Automatic signature verification for common registries/configurations

 ## Proposal